Osnabrück Zoo

-Zoo Osnabrück is located in south Osnabrück at the hillside of Schölerberg in Osnabrück, Germany.
+Osnabrück Zoo, also known as Zoo Osnabrück, is a zoo located in south Osnabrück at the hillside of Schölerberg in Osnabrück, Germany.
 It was founded under the name "Heimattiergarten", and opened during the summer of 1936.
 Almost 3000 animals from roughly 300 species can be seen on the 23.5 ha land.
 It is famous for housing the Grolar Bear.
 This brought about many scientific inquiries into the zoo.

 865,000 visitors visited the zoo in 2010.

 History

 The Osnabrück Zoo was founded as a home zoo in July 1935 and opened on July 26, 1936.

 Zoo friends had come together in the "Community of Friends of the Home Zoo".
 The plan to found a zoo in Osnabrück was put into practice with the help of donations.
 The first animals were a badger, a fox and a bear.
 An aviary, an owl tower, a deer and roe deer gate and an aquarium followed a little later.
 In 1938 the first bears arrived in the still small zoological garden.

 In April 1945, as a result of the Second World War, the number of animals in the home zoo was very low, the zoo was badly damaged and in debt.
 The ambitions were still great after the war, so the “Heimattiergarten” was renamed “Tiergarten” in 1947 and the first monkeys moved in.
 In 1959 and 1960 a warm house, a penguin enclosure and the first elephant house were built.
 On April 17, 1961, the first Indian elephant cow Toni, bought by the William Althoff circus, moved in.
 A week later the cow Targa joined them.
 In 1968 the antelope enclosure was opened.
 In 1970 the Tiergarten Osnabrück was renamed Zoo Osnabrück.
 The sea lion enclosure was built in 1973 and the South America area was opened in 1975, funded by the Wilhelm Karmann Foundation.
 A multi-purpose warm house, which opened in May 1975, burned down on the night of January 3 to 4, 1978 due to chewed electrical lines, killing dozen animals and causing property damage of around two million Deutsche Marks.

 From 1980 onwards, there were a number of new buildings, renovations and extensions with the focus on animal welfare and the aim of developing the zoo into a nature adventure park with individual themed landscapes.
 In 1986 the new entrance area with the administration and the attached natural history Museum am Schölerberg was opened.
 In 1988 and 1989 a tropical hall, the aquarium, a new penguin enclosure and an expanded outdoor enclosure for the great apes were built.
 The new elephant park was completed in 1998.

 From March 22 to April 4, 2001, the Osnabrück Zoo, like the neighboring zoos in Münster and Rheine, closed due to the foot-and-mouth disease that broke out in the neighboring Netherlands.
 The measure was intended to protect the animal population from the epidemic and prevent further spread.